Pryaxis/TShock/CONTRIBUTING.md

 ### TShock Additions

 If something is better suited to be a plugin for TShock, rather than a TShock core feature, it should not be added!
+Project scope is at times questionable, though, so create an issue on Github for discussion first.
+If an issue is completely outside of the scope of TShock, it will be made clear in that issue what it is.

+_If you are confused, make a suggestion.
+We will determine scope and relevance for you._

 ### Pull Request Dev Guidelines

 These guidelines are for all contributors.

-Please join our Slack instance and ask about your idea first, if you're implementing a new feature, system, or changing an existing implementation.
-Pull requests that change large feature sets or swathes of code will be dissected for quality and purpose prior to approval, and requests that conflict with a team developer's work may be declined if the project is already being worked on internally, but not released.
-In addition, issues assigned to Nyx developers that are recent and fresh should be considered a no-go zone, while that developer works on their solution outside the scope of Github.
+* Create an issue first to suggest an improvement or feature addition to TShock.
+* Active developers will then give a go/no go for implementation.
+This is scope related: if an issue is within the scope of TShock, it will be tagged 'pr-wanted.'
+* After 'pr-wanted' has been added, an issue should be considered workable in a pull request fashion.
+* If you, as a developer, want to claim an issue for a PR, as soon as possible start work and note that in both the original issue and the new PR.
+The 'pr-wanted' tag will remain but the active PR will become the center for discussion for your implementation.
+* If a TShock core developer takes an issue, they'll be assigned to the issue and pull the pr-wanted tag off.
+TShock core developers should not pull a issue out of 'pr-wanted' unless the PR is going nowhere or needs massive rework to be implemented correctly.
+If your issue was taken by a TShock developer and you were actively developing it in a PR, you should _make it clear as soon as possible that a process error has been made_ so that the your development resources and our development resources aren't wasted.

+_The pr-wanted tag indicates an issue should be implemented but no developers are currently available to work an issue._

 Even if you have write access to the repository, follow [Github flow](https://guides.github.com/introduction/flow/) when sending commits.
 Don't send commits directly to either ```master``` or ```general-devel``` unless those commits modify either the deploy scripts or non-code components.
 If it compiles, follow Github Flow.